yifan-fang/audiovisual_socialfrommotion/README.md

 # crossmodal_socialfrommotion
-This is the repository for the project "social judgments on cross-modal moving dots".
+This repository contains experiment code, data, and analysis code for project "social judgments on cross-modal moving dots".